 Your committee is crucial to your graduate program.
-It is responsible for helping you shape an effective course of study, guiding the installation of the MFA exhibition, administering the Final Oral Examination, reading and approving the Final Project paper.
-The committee serves as your chief advocate the department, the College of Fine Arts, and to the Graduate School.
+It is responsible for helping you shape an effective course of study, guiding the MFA exhibition's installation, administering the Final Oral Examination, reading and approving the Final Project paper.
+The committee serves as your chief advocate the Department, the College of Fine Arts, and to the Graduate School.
 All first-year students must request a permanent three-member committee at the end of the first semester and no later than the beginning of the second semester.
 In consultation with the Director of MFA Graduate Studies, you should approach full-time regular faculty to discover their willingness and availability to serve.
 The committee chair and majority of the members must be tenure-track faculty.
-The chair of the committee must be in your area of specialization, and at least one member must be from an area outside your specific discipline.
-You may consider a faculty member from the Art History Program or from another department as the third committee member, invited because of special expertise in your area of specialization.
-You will complete a Request to Form / Change Supervisory Committee form (available from the department graduate secretary) for the signatures of your Supervisory Committee and the Director of MFA Graduate Studies.
-The graduate secretary will deliver to you a copy of the final approved form.
+The committee chair must be in your area of specialization, and at least one member must be from an area outside your specific discipline.
+You may consider a faculty member from the Art History Program or another department as the third committee member, invited because of special expertise in your specialization area.
+You will complete a Request to Form / Change Supervisory Committee form (available from the department graduate coordinator) for your Supervisory Committee's signatures and the Director of MFA Graduate Studies.
+The graduate coordinator will deliver to you a copy of the final approved form.

-Upon appointment of the Supervisory Committee, the chair of the committee will convene a planning meeting with you and the members of your committee.
+Upon appointment of the Supervisory Committee, the committee's chair will convene a planning meeting with you and the members of your committee.
 At this time, the committee will review your academic performance and progress, advise on the remainder of the coursework, and discuss your artistic direction.
-You may also at this time petition the Supervisory Committee to recommend acceptance of a maximum of nine semester credit hours of non-matriculated graduate coursework, subject to Graduate School conditions.
+You may also, at this time, petition the

+Supervisory Committee to recommend acceptance of a maximum of nine semester credit hours of non-matriculated graduate coursework, subject to Graduate School conditions.
 Once your coursework is approved, any changes must receive a unanimous vote by your committee.
 It is your responsibility to inform your Supervisory Committee chair regularly of your progress through the program.